nhsconnect/prm-practice-migration/guide/05-planning-for-cut-over.md

 ## What is it and purpose

-During the cutover period, any activity that takes place at your practice will not automatically transfer to your target supplier’s system.
-Hence, it is important to plan for it ahead of time, usually a few weeks prior to your cutover date.
+During the cut-over period, any activity that takes place at your practice will not automatically transfer to your target supplier’s system.
+Hence, it is important to plan for it ahead of time, usually a few weeks prior to your cut-over date.

-During this stage, the practice gathers all the key people who will be involved in your cutover period to discuss how you are going to run the practice activities during this time.
-The objective is to decide what processes to follow during cutover and the approach to data re-entry.
+During this stage, the practice gathers all the key people who will be involved in your cut-over period to discuss how you are going to run the practice activities during this time.
+The objective is to decide what processes to follow during cut-over and the approach to data re-entry.

-## Best practices and tactics for reducing the cutover impact
+## Best practices and tactics for reducing the cut-over impact

 * Practice collates a list of all the 3rd parties and services to switch off links/communications the day prior to final data production day.